 mount -t ext4 -o loop,owner /tmp/myfs.img /mnt/myfswill work.
 (But who wants to type that each time?)
 In this case

 /tmp/myfs.imgwith an unused loop device, and

-umountwill automatically break the connection.
-(Earlier we merely took advantage of the fact that
+umountwill automatically break the connection (detach the file from the loopback device).
+Earlier we merely took advantage of the fact that

 /dev/loop0was already associated with